1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Dr. Pothuri says:

-The Long-Term Effects of Celiac Disease on Your Gut Lining
+The Long-term Effects of Celiac Disease on Your Intestines.

-When we consider the long-term effects of celiac disease on your gut lining, think years of low-grade inflammation.
+When we talk of long-term outcomes of celiac disease on your gut lining, we think years of low-grade inflammation.
 Over time, this can cause:

 Chronic Inflammation